briancheruss/Phase-4-group-project/README.md

 ```sh
 npm install
 ```
-5. To download the dependencies for the backend, run:
+5. To download the dependencies for the backend, on a different terminal, run:

 ```sh
 pipenv install && pipenv shell